Must Have Towing Accessories for Your ATV or UTV

 When you think of towing, at least towing relating to your ATV or UTV, there’s two worlds that come to mind.
 The good side of towing, meaning you’re towing your ride to some sweet place to hit the trails, or perhaps towing something with your machine, like doing some work around the farm.
 Then there is the bad side of towing, meaning you either have to haul a buddy’s machine – or worse, your own – off the trail due to a mechanical issue or the embarrassing “stuck in the muck.”
 Any way you slice it, there’s a few towing essentials everyone should have with them.

-2. Tie Down Extentions / Soft Hooks
+2. Ancra Tie Down Extensions/Soft Hooks

 Ever have a problem finding a good place to attach a tie down hook?
 One of my frustrations with ATV and UTV manufacturing is that there never seem to be good anchor points on the frame and that is where tie down extensions, also known as soft hooks, come into play.
 Whether you need an anchor point on your truck, trailer or even your machine, these nylon webbing extensions come in various lengths and are extremely strong to help secure your load.
 A great benefit of using a soft hook on the frame of your machine is you don't need to worry about paint or chrome getting damaged during transportation because of their soft construction.